-After many years of dance and with a keen interest in keeping healthy, yoga felt like the most natural path for me to take.
+After many years of dance from a young age and with a keen interest in keeping healthy.
+Yoga felt like a natural path for me to take.

-My journey took a new turn when I discovered a Sivananda teacher who really inspired me.
-His class was strong on posture work and pranayama, but for the first time I found spirituality in my practice; the inner calmness or prana that everyone talks about.
+My journey took a new turn when I discovered a sivananda teacher who really inspired me.
+His class was strong on posture work and pranayama, but for the first time I found a spirituality in my practice, an inner Calmness or prana.

-After practising with him for many years and studying Sivananda yoga intensively with the Swamis, I just knew I had to teach as they were such calm people, filled with an inner peace and beauty.
+After practicing with him for many years and studying intensively with the swamis, I had a strong desire to teach.
+Working with such calm people filled with inner beauty and peace was very inspiring.

 In 2002 I was able to complete my teacher training.
-I have an annex in my garden which became the perfect yoga studio.
-It is light and airy and faces onto a lush garden, with space for 9 students, so classes are small and intimate.
+I have a summer house in my garden which became the perfect yoga studio.
+It is light and airy facing onto a lush garden.
+With space for 9 students, classes are small and intimate.

 In the summer when the weather allows classes are held outside on the deck.
 Practising yoga in nature is a wonderful freeing experience.